groboclown/petronia/docs/architecture.md

 * They use `__slots__`.
 Event objects that show signs of anything in the hierarchy not using slots will not be registered.
 * They do not allow `callable` types stored in the data.
 This is strictly enforced for events that travel across the process boundary, for security purposes.
-* They provide static methods `serialize` and `deserialize` which generate and accept (respectfully) a simple Python dictionary with simple types, as appropriate for JSON serialization.
+* They allow for serialization through the `petronia.base.util.serial` API.
+This API dictates that all public properties can be passed as kvargs to the constructor, and no callable values are serialized.
 * They should be read-only.
-* Events that should not be transmitted across the process boundary should include a `disallow_wire_transfer=True` property on the event instance. *TBD the actual name of the property.*
+* Events that should not be transmitted across the process boundary should include a `disallow_process_transfer=True` property on the event instance.

 Each event is registered in the system using an event id, which *should* be in the form "extension.name event-activity" to prevent name collisions.